Marton Csokas: Career

 In 2007, he portrayed Hora in the drama film Romulus, My Father, for which he won an AACTA Award for Best Actor in a Supporting Role and a Film Critics Circle of Australia Award for Best Supporting Actor.
 In 2012, he appeared in the drama film Dead Europe.
 For his role in Dead Europe, he was again nominated for an AACTA Award for Best Actor in a Supporting Role.

 In 2013, Csokas co-starred in the crime-thriller Pawn with Forest Whitaker and Michael Chiklis, and portrayed Jimmy Laszlo in the DirecTV police drama Rogue, starring opposite Thandiwe Newton.
 In 2014, he had roles in the films Noah, The Amazing Spider-Man 2, and Sin City: A Dame to Kill For, and as Nicolai Itchenko in The Equalizer.
 Also in 2014, he starred as the superintendent in the Discovery Channel's scripted miniseries Klondike.
 Csokas then portrayed General Thomas Gage in History Channel's three-part miniseries Sons of Liberty in 2015.

 In May 2015, Csokas joined the cast of AMC's martial arts drama Into the Badlands, playing the role of Quinn, the most powerful baron in the badlands.
 The show was canceled in 2019 after three seasons.
 In 2016, he co-starred with Joel Edgerton and Ruth Negga in the Jeff Nichols-directed drama film Loving, and starred alongside Vera Farmiga in the comedy-drama Burn Your Maps.
 Csokas starred alongside Emilia Clarke in the supernatural thriller Voice from the Stone released in April 2017.
 He also starred in Mark Felt The Man Who Brought Down the White House with Liam Neeson.
 In 2021, Csokas appeared in Juniper with Charlotte Rampling and in the historical drama film The Last Duel directed by Ridley Scott.

 On 27 June, Csokas was named in the ABC drama Goolagong in the role of Vic Edwards.

 Personal life

 Csokas holds dual New Zealand and Hungarian citizenship.
-From 2005 to 2009, he was in a romantic relationship with Eva Green.
+From 2005 to 2009, he was in a romantic relationship with his Kingdom of Heaven co-star Eva Green.